Dental Crown Services in Reno

 What to Expect When Getting a Crown

-If you are considering getting a dental crown, dentists at Reno’s Absolute Dental will assess which type of crown will work best for your situation.
+If you are considering getting a dental crown, your dentist will assess which type of crown will work best for your situation.
 Once that is determined, your dentist will prepare the tooth for your crown.
 This may involve filing down or building up the broken tooth so the crown will fit and adhere securely to the tooth.
 The dentist will then take an impression of the tooth to be sure the crown is perfectly molded to fit your tooth and the shape of your bite.

 Once you are fitted for your permanent crown, a temporary crown will be placed over the broken tooth until the permanent one is ready.
 This can take a couple weeks as your impression is sent off and the crown is molded.
 It’s important to be very cautious while eating or brushing with your temporary crown.
 It is not designed for chewing hard or sticky foods and will most likely come off if these types of foods are not avoided.
 Your dentist will also recommend you chew on the other side of your mouth until your permanent crown can be installed.

 When your permanent crown is ready, you will need to see your dentist for the final installation.
 The temporary crown is removed and the broken tooth is cleaned of any food particles that may have accumulated.
 The crown is then placed over the tooth and x-rays are taken to confirm the fit is tight and secure.
 Small adjustments may be made and your dentist will communicate with you during this process to make sure your bite feels comfortable and you don’t feel any pain or pressure from the new crown.